thecodingdocs/RosyREDCap/README.md

 coverage](https://codecov.io/gh/thecodingdocs/RosyREDCap/graph/badge.svg)](https://app.codecov.io/gh/thecodingdocs/RosyREDCap)
 <!-- badges: end -->

-Use your REDCap API tokens to create an updating R list object (DB) which can used downstream for analysis, data exports, shiny apps, and data imports!
-Rosy with a capital ‘R’ evokes the R statistical programming language, the primary developer’s last name, and the idea of making something more beautiful and user-friendly.
-This prefix combined with REDCap demonstrates the package’s goal of enhancing the REDCap experience by creating data tools that are powerful and pleasant to use, combining the best of R with best REDCap.
+At this time this package is **not suited for massive REDCap projects**.

-At this time this package is **not suited for Multi-Arm projects or massive REDCap projects yet**.
 More to come in future versions!
 The core functions are stable but future development and changes are possible.

 ## Minimum Requirements